MozillaReality/fxr-cli/README.md

 ## Commands

-To get a list of all commands and options:
+To display a list of all commands and options:

 ```sh
 fxr --help